 Can I write press releases by myself?

 In a nutshell, yes you can.
 It would also help to refer to the online press rooms (usually found on a company’s website or on aggregator sites like PRNewswire) on a similar product/service to get an idea.
-However, paying a PR agency for their network and seasoned writing skills would help you get a clear idea of expectations if this is your first time.
+However, outsourcing marketing services and paying a PR agency for their network and seasoned writing skills would help you get a clear idea of expectations if this is your first time.
 Leveraging on an agency’s relations will help bring your brand to the media’s attention, making it easier to follow up on other launches in the future.

 After that, you can attempt to duplicate the agency’s work by yourself – but do note that results may vary without professional advice.
 Depending on the country, agencies and media work at different speeds and have a multitude of requirements – if you’re trying to go global, it would still be best to hire a local agency for each market for optimum results.
 However, it is a different ball game if you know the playing field.